Vikaspogu/blog/content/posts/gitops-tekton-argocd/index.md

 ## Getting Started

 _**Assumptions:**_

-- You have a running Openshift 4 cluster with ArgoCD, and Openshift Pipelines installed.
-If not, you follow instructions to [Openshift Pipelines](https://docs.openshift.com/container-platform/4.6/pipelines/installing-pipelines.html) and [ArgoCD Operator](https://argocd-operator.readthedocs.io/en/latest/install/openshift/)
+- You have a running OpenShift 4 cluster with ArgoCD, and OpenShift Pipelines installed.
+If not, you follow instructions to [OpenShift Pipelines](https://docs.OpenShift.com/container-platform/4.6/pipelines/installing-pipelines.html) and [ArgoCD Operator](https://argocd-operator.readthedocs.io/en/latest/install/OpenShift/)
 - Understand of basic argocd and tekton concepts

 Create an OpenShift project called node-web-project